echo2echo/Perl-Web-Images/README.md

 When run, this script (resize_images.pl) will create or overwrite the existing thumb images named "thumb_*"

-Run the chmod (permissions) command as follows to give permission to run script
+Run the chmod (permissions) command as follows to give permission to run the script

      $sudo chmod 755 resize_images.pl